Working TOGETHER to deliver a SAFER, CLEANER and BUSIER city centre, one that is EASIER to access and navigate for the benefit of us all

 Dine Sheffield: Launched in September 2017, this showcase of the vibrant restaurant culture is based on the tried and tested “Restaurant Week” first launched in New York.
 Dine Sheffield is a week-long celebration with amazing savings on a variety of menus.
 And over 50 of the city centre’s favourite eating places served up fixed price offers to promote the outstanding diversity of our vibrant food offer. www.dinesheffield.co.uk

-This is Sheffield: This book is a showcase of all that’s unique and independent in Sheffield city centre.
+Experience Sheffield: This book is a showcase of all that’s unique and independent in Sheffield city centre.
 It shares stories from the city’s makers and doers – like a cafe owner who serves the stars of theatreland, an architect who fell in love with Sheffield’s modernist buildings, and a gallery chief who finds inspiration in the city’s energy and ambition.
-The guide is updated annually.
+The guide is updated annually, read the latest issue online.

 Sheffield Gift Card: Designed to lock in spend into the city centre economy, the gift card is a pre-loaded Visa debit card which can be used at more than 80 participating businesses here in the city centre.
 The card works in the same way to a store gift card but can be redeemed at a wide range of retailers, restaurants, leisure and entertainment venues here in Sheffield city centre.
 It’s free and easy for businesses to get involved. www.sheffieldgiftcard.co.uk.
 Email: email@example.com